-"low/moderate income tenant", a tenant who is a person or group of persons residing in the same unit of a housing accommodation whose total income for the twelve months immediately preceding the date the notice provided for hereunder is given or should have been given is at or below 80% of Boston Area Median Income, adjusted for household size, as published annually by the U.S. Department of Housing and Urban Development.
+"low/moderate income tenant household", a tenant/household is a person or group of persons residing in the same unit of a housing accommodation whose total income for the twelve months immediately preceding the date the notice provided for hereunder is given or should have been given is at or below 80% of Boston Area Median Income, adjusted for household size, as published annually by the U.S. Department of Housing and Urban Development.